 Vino 301 Tour Ambassadors have the pleasure every weekend viewing Maryland’s beautiful landscapes.
 Sometimes we take our front row seat for granted.
 Thank goodness for our tour guests to remind us how lucky we are.
 They remind us about the uniqueness of the state.
-A guest always remarks how stunning the state is.
+A guest always remarks about how stunning the state is.
 Commenting about the sweeping farmlands and rural areas.
 The scenic views remind them that Maryland is more than urban centers.

 Maryland is referred to “America in the miniature”.
 Similar to the United States, the old line state is composed of mountains, beaches, cities and country landscapes wrapped up in our tiny little state.
 There are places and things to do that are uniquely Maryland.
 We pulled together a list of a few things you can take in while you are out and about enjoying Maryland’s vineyards.